davidpots/playsongnotes/_lessons/269 - Have you ever seen the rain - creedence clearwater revival (ccr).md

 ---
 layout: song
-title: '"Have You Ever Seen the Rain" by Creedence Clearwater Revival'
+title: '"Have You Ever Seen the Rain" by Creedence Clearwater Revival (Full song lesson)'
 song_title: Have You Ever Seen the Rain
 artist: Creedence Clearwater Revival
 year: 1970